BVLC/caffe/installation.md

     sudo apt-get install libprotobuf-dev libleveldb-dev libsnappy-dev libopencv-dev libboost-all-dev

+To enjoy a parallelization speed-up in CPU mode, install a multi-threaded BLAS library such as OpenBLAS:

+    sudo add-apt-repository ppa:marutter/rdev
+    sudo apt-get update
+    sudo apt-get install libopenblas-base

 The only exception being the google logging library, which does not exist in the Ubuntu 12.04 repository.
 To install it, do:

     wget https://google-glog.googlecode.com/files/glog-0.3.3.tar.gz